Vacuum Insulated Glazing

 Current products are warranted for 10–15 years.
 Most manufacturers have passed accelerated testing for 40+ years, and VIG has been installed in the field for over 30 years.

 Yes.
 VIG can contribute to multiple LEED credit categories including Energy & Atmosphere (up to 20 points), Indoor Environmental Quality, Materials & Resources, and Innovation.
-Its superior thermal performance significantly improves energy modeling scores.
+Product-level LEED certification is currently in process — contact us for current status.

-Whether you are specifying for a new build or retrofitting a landmark, we will help you find the right VIG solution.
+Specifying for a new build, retrofitting a landmark, or exploring VIG for the first time?
+We will help you find the right solution.